Senate confirms Biden 1st Cabinet pick as Democrats control - WTMJ

 WASHINGTON (AP) — Three new senators were sworn into office after President Joe Biden’s inauguration, securing the majority for Democrats in the Senate and across a unified government to tackle the new president’s agenda at a time of unprecedented national challenges.

-In a first vote, the Senate confirmed Biden’s nominee for director of national intelligence, Avril Haines.
-Senators worked into the evening Wednesday and overcame some Republican opposition to approve his first Cabinet member, in what’s traditionally a show of good faith on Inauguration Day to confirm at least some nominees for a new president’s administration.
+In a first vote, the Senate confirmed Biden’s nominee for director of national intelligence, Avril Haines late Wednesday, overcoming Republican opposition to approve his first Cabinet member.
+It’s traditionally a show of good faith on Inauguration Day to confirm at least some nominees for a new president’s administration.

-Haines, a former CIA deputy director, will become a core member of Biden’s security team, overseeing the agencies that make up the nation’s intelligence community.
-She was confirmed 84-10.

-The new Senate majority leader, Chuck Schumer, D-N.Y., urged colleagues to turn the spirit of the new president’s call for unity into action.
+On Thursday, the new Senate majority leader, Sen. Chuck Schumer, D-N.Y., said he hoped Biden’s nominees for the departments of Defense, Homeland Security, State and Treasury could also be swiftly confirmed.

+“To leave these seats vacant does a disservice to America,” Schumer said at the Capitol.

 “Today, America is turning over a new leaf.
 We are turning the page on the last four years, we’re going to reunite the country, defeat COVID-19, rush economic relief to the people,” Ossoff told reporters earlier at the Capitol.
 “That’s what they sent us here to do.”

-Note: This story has been updated to correct that Sen. Tom Cotton represents Arkansas, not Oklahoma.